-The menu at Bon Banh’s is still being constructed, but the Kims have a good idea of what will be included.
-They shared with Hoboken Girl that in addition to Banh Mi sandwiches, there will be summer rolls and rice bowls.
+The menu at Bon Banh’s isn’t available online just yet, but the Kims previously shared some of what’s being served.
+They told Hoboken Girl that in addition to Banh Mi sandwiches, there will be summer rolls and rice bowls.

 “It’s going to be like a choose what you want in [the dishes] and we’ll make it on the spot.
 It’ll sort of be like an assembly line like Chipotle.
 It’s quick-serve style, casual dining,” Kathy says.
 “People can come in, order their food at the counter, and then they can take it to go or dine in.
 Seating will be available.”

-The owners mentioned there will be “something for everyone,” including various meats like “pork, shrimp, chicken, and beef,” as well as “vegetarian, tofu options.”
+The owners mentioned there is “something for everyone,” including various meats like “pork, shrimp, chicken, and beef,” as well as “vegetarian, tofu options.”

-As far as the décor, Bon Banh will be blue-themed and have a “beachy vibe with an Asian influence.”
+As far as the décor, Bon Banh is blue-themed and has a “beachy vibe with an Asian influence.”

 “We’re so excited to finally be able to secure a spot in Hoboken.
 We love the energy, the people, the whole vibe.
-We’re just excited to be there,” Kim lastly adds.
+We’re just excited to be there,” Kim commented.

 Bon Banh currently does not have a website or any social media, but the owners are working on having everything up and running in a short period of time.